Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Introduction

 When designing an algorithm for~(\ref{eqn:P1}) with non-convexity, the important questions are what type of solutions can the algorithm guarantees and what runtime the algorithm needs to find such solutions.
-In the recent studies on non-convex minimization~\citep{sgdweakly18,davis2018stochastic,Davis2018,davis2018complexity,davis2017proximally,drusvyatskiy2017proximal,Drusvyatskiy2018,DBLP:journals/siamjo/GhadimiL13a,DBLP:journals/mp/GhadimiL16,DBLP:journals/corr/abs/1805.05411,paquette2018catalyst,Reddi:2016:SVR:3045390.3045425,DBLP:conf/cdc/ReddiSPS16}, polynomial-time algorithms have been developed for finding a nearly stationary point, namely, a point close to another point where the subdifferential of objective function almost contains zero.
-However, these developments are for the general minimization problem without utilizing the max-structure in~\eqref{eqn:P1} when it arises, and thus are not directly applicable to~(\ref{eqn:P1}).
-For example, \citet{davis2017proximally} assumed that a stochastic gradient of $\psi$ is available at each iteration.
-This might not be true if the maximization over $\by$ in~(\ref{eqn:P1}) is non-trivial or if $f$ contains expectations.
+In the recent studies on non-convex minimization~\citep{davis2018stochastic,Davis2018,davis2018complexity,davis2017proximally,drusvyatskiy2017proximal,Drusvyatskiy2018,DBLP:journals/siamjo/GhadimiL13a,DBLP:journals/mp/GhadimiL16,DBLP:journals/corr/abs/1805.05411,paquette2018catalyst,Reddi:2016:SVR:3045390.3045425,DBLP:conf/cdc/ReddiSPS16}, polynomial-time algorithms have been developed for finding a \textbf{nearly stationary point}, namely, a point close to another point where the subdifferential of objective function almost contains zero.
+However, these developments are for a general minimization problem without utilizing the max-structure in~\eqref{eqn:P1} when it arises, and thus are not directly applicable to~(\ref{eqn:P1}).
+For example, the method in \cite{davis2017proximally} required that a stochastic subgradient of $\psi$ is available at each iteration.
+This might not be true if the maximization over $\by$ in~(\ref{eqn:P1}) is non-trivial or if $f$ is given as an expectation.

-However, this stream of works inspire us to consider {\bf whether it is possible to design a polynomial time algorithm that finds a nearly stationary point of $\psi(\bx)$ using the structure in (\ref{eqn:P1}).} In this paper, we give an affirmative answer for a typical case of~(\ref{eqn:P1}) that is non-convex but weakly convex in $\bx$ and is concave in $\by$.
+To fill this gap, in this paper, we analyze the complexity of a first-order algorithm designed to find a nearly stationary point of $\psi(\bx)$ in (\ref{eqn:P1}) without solving the possibly complex inner maximization problem exactly for each $\bx$.
+We focus on a typical case of~(\ref{eqn:P1}) that is non-convex but weakly convex in $\bx$ and is concave in $\by$.
 We refer to this case of \eqref{eqn:P1} as a {\bf weakly-convex-concave} (WCC) min-max problem.
-Our answer is based on two primal-dual stochastic first-order methods under different settings of $f$.
+We provide complexity analysis for two primal-dual stochastic first-order methods under different settings of $f$.
 We will discuss some important applications of WCC min-max problems in machine learning next and summarize our main contributions at the end of this section.

-\subsection{Applications of WCC Min-Max Problem}
+\subsection{Applications Of WCC Min-Max Problem}

-In a recent work by~\citet{DBLP:conf/nips/NamkoongD17}, a distributionally robust optimization of the following form is studied: